antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 - The Attacks per Second on the weapon tooltip already include any Attack Speed on the weapon itself

 ### Additive Physical Damage:
-The amount of Physical damage added to your Attacks.
+The amount of Physical damage added to your [Attacks].

-### Additive (Elemental) Damage
+### Additive (Magic) Damage
-The amount of [Magic/Cold/Fire/Poison/Lightning] damage added to your Attacks.
-This stat is affected by the [Magic/Cold/Fire/Poison/Lightning] Resistance of the enemy and cannot crit.
+The amount of [Arcane/Cold/Fire/Poison/Lightning] damage added to your Attacks.
+This stat is affected by the [Arcane/Cold/Fire/Poison/Lightning] Resistance of the enemy and cannot crit.

 ### Critical Strike Chance
-The chance to deal a Critical Strike with Physical Attacks.
+The chance to deal a Critical Strike with [Attacks].
 The base Critical Strike Chance is 5%

 ### Critical Strike Damage
-The amount of Critical Strike Damage you deal when you trigger a Critical Strike with Physical Attacks.
+The amount of Critical Strike Damage you deal when you trigger a Critical Strike with [Attacks].
 The base Critical Strike Damage is 25%

 ### Cooldown reduction
 Reduces the cooldown on the cooldown based skills (indicated by the hourglass icon on the tooltip).